Natural Pink Eye Conjunctivitis Remedies

 - Povidone Iodine

-NOTE: If you are allergic to any of these ingredients, do not use them!
+NOTE: If you are allergic to these ingredients, do not use them!

 NOTE: Mix in a clean (dust, mold, etc., and pet-free) room and use clean tools.

 NOTE: This solution will start off weak.
-However, you can (and should) add more iodine drops to the solution over time.
+However, over time, you can (and should) add more iodine drops to the solution.
 Adding over time allows you to get used to the solution and ensure you’re not adding too much at once.
 I would recommend increasing the amount of iodine very slowly at a rate of only two or three drops per trial.
 Tolerances vary, but we want to avoid stinging.

 Why It Works